 Finally, when does one start tidying up herbaceous plants?
 Again after last winter, I’ve already cut off most of the Hellebore leaves, since they’re underplanted with spring bulbs, especially snowdrops, and if we get heavy snowfall again then the chance might be lost.
 However in many areas of the garden this doesn’t leave bare soil since we grow a lot of Chrysoplenium davidianum, Brunnera macrophylla and Cornus canadensis which all seem to survive under the Hellebore foliage during the spring and summer, only to be revealed when the Hellebores get their autumnal trim.

-And a final couple of photos of lingering summer before the clocks change and we start to settle into winter …
+Finally, a couple of photos of lingering summer before the clocks change and we start to settle into winter.